Michael Reeves (director): Early life and career

+The Sorcerers

+Back in Britain, Reeves directed his second feature, The Sorcerers (1967).
+According to Tom Ryall, "[d]espite its low budget, Reeves was able to draw on fine performances from Boris Karloff and Catherine Lacey as old people who become obsessed with the violent sexual possibilities created by the permissive society, and Ian Ogilvy as the young man who becomes their unwitting tool.
+Its theme of controlling subjects at a distance and vicariously experiencing their sensations can be seen as a reflexive commentary on the cinema experience."

 Witchfinder General

-It is for his third and final movie, Witchfinder General, that Reeves is best known.
+Reeves is best known for his third and final movie, Witchfinder General.
 He was only 24 years old when he co-wrote and directed it.
 In 2005, Total Film magazine named Witchfinder General the 15th-greatest horror film of all time.
 Made on a modest budget in East Anglia and adapted from the novel by Ronald Bassett, Witchfinder General tells the story of Matthew Hopkins, the lawyer-turned-witchhunter who blackmails and murders his way across the countryside.
 Reeves imbues the film with a powerful sense of the impossibility of behaving morally in a society whose conventions have broken down, and though it is by no means free of the conventions of low-budget horror, it stands as a notably powerful and evocative film.

 Reeves wanted Donald Pleasence to play the title role, but American International Pictures, the film's co-financiers, insisted on using their resident horror star Vincent Price instead.
 This caused friction between the actor and the young director.
 A famous story is told of how Reeves won Price's respect: Reeves was constantly telling Price to tone down his over-acting, and to play the role more seriously.
 Price eventually cracked, snapping, "Young man, I have made eighty-four films.
 What have you done?"
 Reeves replied: "I've made three good ones."

 Reeves continued to goad Price into delivering a vicious and brilliant performance, and only upon seeing the finished film did the actor realise what the director was up to, at which point Price took steps to bury the hatchet with Reeves.
 Witchfinder General was released to mixed reviews, with one notably savage notice by Alan Bennett appearing in The Listener, but was soon reassessed and gained generally favourable reviews.

 Death

-Michael Reeves died in London a few months after the film's release.
-After shooting Witchfinder General he was at work on an adaptation of The Oblong Box but had difficulties getting projects off the ground and was suffering from depression and insomnia, for which he took tablets and received a variety of treatments from medical and psychiatric practitioners.
+Reeves died in London a few months after the film's release.
+After shooting Witchfinder General, he was at work on an adaptation of The Oblong Box.
+He was taking tablets to help him sleep.
 On the morning of 11 February 1969, Reeves was found dead in his bedroom, aged 25, in Cadogan Place, Knightsbridge, by his cleaning lady.
 The coroner's report stated that Reeves's death (from a barbiturate overdose) was accidental, the dosage being too marginal to suggest intention.